 "You don't have to sleep here."
 The young man grinned with an opaque expression of dangerous arousal.
 "I'll give you a place to stay, a warm bed and food.
 You'll never be cold or hungry again."

-It must be because of the restrained virility of the human reproductive systems, Ayxin thought as she moved one white leg after another from the stone bench, brushing the dust from her dress.
-Self-preservation, procreation, and currency seemed to be the modus operandi driving these Humans; a triplicate of natural inclinations which Ayxin, as a Dragon-kin, empathised with perfectly.
+It must be because of the restrained virility of the human reproductive systems, Ayxin thought as she moved one pale leg after another from the stone bench, brushing the dust from her dress.
+Self-preservation, procreation, and currency seemed to be the modus operandi driving these Humans, a triplicate of natural inclinations which Ayxin, as a Dragon-kin, empathised with perfectly.

 Then, to her surprise, the man reached out and touched her in an overly friendly manner.